 And so I really feel like farming is one of the most important things that we can be doing.
 And it is one of the great tragedies of the twenty-first century that we have so undervalued farmers that well over 80 percent of the people who are actually doing the farm labor are folks who are here on a guest worker visa and who are treated with horrendous working conditions and unequal pay, wage theft, and abuse.
 And so we really need to rethink how we are conceptualizing farmers and treating farmers in this century.

-Kate: You both talk about food apartheid.
+KC: You both talk about food apartheid.
 How do you see the role of the farmer in changing that kind of systemic violence?
 I guess more specifically I could ask: What are you each doing on your farms and in your work, both as farmers and as leaders, to shift some of these historic injustices?

-Karen: Well, I can say I still live in the Bronx, even though I also farm upstate.
+KW: Well, I can say I still live in the Bronx, even though I also farm upstate.
 The fact that you look at the food system in my neighborhood.
-It’s modern-day slavery, and I say that in terms of what the food system looked like back during the enslavement of Black people, in some instances we were given the leftovers that nobody wanted.
+It’s modern day slavery, and I say that in terms of what the food system looked like back during the enslavement of Black people, in some instances we were given the leftovers that nobody wanted.
 If you look at my food system in my neighborhood, we have the leftovers that nobody wants.
 We have the processed food.
 We have the junk food.
 We have the food that nobody else wants, and so for me when I look at the food system, to me it’s like, “Wait a second.
 What’s happening here?”
 It’s like a genocide of people that is happening all over again.
 So when we talk about food apartheid, the reason why we bring it up is because food desert doesn’t cut it.
 Food desert doesn’t open up the conversation that we need to have when it comes to race, when it comes to income inequality, when it comes to so much.

 And so the food system, when people say that it’s broken: No, it’s not broken.
-It’s doing exactly what it’s supposed to do really in terms of the caste system, keeping people down, keeping people sick.
-As a matter of fact, last night one of my students was talking about the food system in jails: The food system within the jail system is another form of oppression that needs to be dealt with.
-We need to have a conversation around our food system, because at the end of the day, it’s the food system that is killing us.
+It’s doing exactly what it’s supposed to do, really, in terms of the caste system, keeping people down, keeping people sick.
+As a matter of fact, last night one of my students was talking about the food system in jails.
+The food system within the jail system is another form of oppression that needs to be dealt with.
+We need to have a conversation around our food system because at the end of the day, it’s the food system that is killing us.
 And for me, and I’m going to shout it out: It’s modern-day genocide and modern-day slavery.

-So in that way, fresh food is getting to the communities right around us—Albany, Troy, and Schenectady—where there are not grocery stores, there are not farmers markets, there are not acceptable community garden plots, and so on.
+So in that way, fresh food is getting to the communities right around us—Albany, Troy, and Schenectady—where there are not grocery stores, there are not farmers’ markets, there are not acceptable community garden plots, and so on.
 While we reach a few hundred families with this program, it’s certainly a drop in the bucket.
 We did take some time this past year and wrote out a step-by-step manual of how we do this program, what types of funding are out there, what are some other models.
 And we’ve been training farmers in our area and encouraging farmers like, “You don’t have to go broke to help your community.
 There are strategies and ways that you can take a portion of your harvest and share it with those who need it the most.”
 That’s important to us.
 We have a couple farms who are on board, setting aside some solidarity shares or some donated shares to make sure that we’re not treating food as a privilege but really what it should be, which is a fundamental human right.

-Karen: So for me growing up, the message for farming was always in terms of slavery.
+KW: So for me growing up, the message for farming was always in terms of slavery.
 It was something that people frowned upon, people ridiculed, they laughed about it.
 And so, growing up, no one spoke about farming because farming was like “you’re working for the man, you’re picking cotton.”
-And so, again, there are these stories that have been put in my mind, and so many other people’s minds, in terms of really getting us away from the land.
+And so, again, there are these stories that have been put in my mind and so many other people’s minds, in terms of really getting us away from the land.
 It wasn’t until I guess I was in my mid-thirties and moving to the Bronx, where I had a backyard, that I decided to grow food.
 Once I tasted the food that I was growing, right then and there I knew something was up in terms of the food that I was getting from a grocery store.
 My relationship to food prior to that was from a grocery store.
 I never questioned where my food came from, never questioned the fact of who was growing it.
 Was it sprayed with pesticide or insecticide?
 How long was it stored?

 The real reckoning came for me, I would say, a couple of years ago while standing in the midst of the land and looking at the color of my skin.
 I realized that the color of my skin is the color of soil, and so putting my hands in that soil and finding that connection, right then and there I knew I belonged.
-And so what I try to speak to young kids out there: look at the hue, look at the skin color, that should let you know that you have a belonging to the land.
+And so what I try to speak to young kids out there [is]: look at the hue, look at the skin color; that should let you know that you have a belonging to the land.

 So what I’m starting to see is that the connection of young people understanding, and Leah can speak to this as well—the energy—the young people are starting to understand the connection to land, the value of their power, the value of history, of storytelling, which is now moving, I mean, fast speed within the Black and brown community.

-Leah: That’s really beautiful.
+LP: That’s really beautiful.
 Yeah, that makes a lot of sense.
 I mean, for me, it’s sort of a trauma-rooted connection to land in some ways just because I grew up rural in a really white, very conservative, poor New England town.
 It was a hostile place to be a brown child and to be a poor brown child, and so my siblings and I, nobody would play with us.
 People beat us up.
 It was a hard time socially in the schools, and we didn’t understand why.
 We thought something was wrong with us.
 It was not until later that I developed a race analysis to understand what all those names meant that kids were calling us.
 So we just spent all our time in the woods.
 We played in the forest; we played with each other.
 We thought we invented Irreechaa religion, African traditional religion, because we would pray to Mother Earth and stuff, and we didn’t learn until later that we were just channeling our ancestral ways of knowing the divine.